WFutureW/hugo-weilai/content/resume/index.md

 - 2017 Participated in Chongqing municipal-level project-speciality visual communication design department

 ## Publication
-- **[Interface, Pedagogical Agents and Chatbox in Virtual Learning Environments: An Eye Tracking Experiment]()**.
-Lai Wei, Kenny K. N. Chow.
+- **[Interface, Pedagogical Agents and Chatbox in Virtual Learning Environments: An Eye Tracking Experiment]()**. *Lai Wei, Kenny K. N. Chow*.
 In The ninth Congress of the International Association of Societies of Design Research.
 IASDR 2021.
-- Investgating the Use of Folk Art Elements in Domestic Animation Films,Lai Wei, 2019
+- Investgating the Use of Folk Art Elements in Domestic Animation Films,*Lai Wei*, 2019
-- Researching on 'Five-Dimensional'Assessment and Evaluation System of Illustration Design,Lai Wei, 2019
+- Researching on 'Five-Dimensional'Assessment and Evaluation System of Illustration Design,*Lai Wei*, 2019
-- The Practicability of Dynamic Image Design to Visual Education in the Context of Contemporary Visual Culture,Lai Wei, 2018
+- The Practicability of Dynamic Image Design to Visual Education in the Context of Contemporary Visual Culture,*Lai Wei*, 2018
-- Media-Friendly Medium Prospection -Discussing the Leading Future of Animation Typology,Lai Wei, 2018.
+- Media-Friendly Medium Prospection -Discussing the Leading Future of Animation Typology,*Lai Wei*, 2018.

 ## Recognition
+- 2021 Best Presenter Award in the 12th PhD Colloquium on Design Research, hosted by Tsinghua University’s Academy of Arts & Design
 - 2019 Product design "Continuing"primary selection to The 13th National Exhibition of Fine Arts, China
 - 2016 Animation  <In Black> <Adverse Reaction> won the second place of the best 2D Animation Animex Awards 2016, NY.
 - 2016 Animation  <In Black> <Adverse Reaction> were selected Semi-Finalist International Open Film Festival (IOFF), NY